newrelic/nr1-slo-r/README.md

 ## Usage

-SLO/R is a New Relic One Application intended to calculate SLO attainment for a Service.
+SLO/R is a New Relic One Application intended to calculate SLO attainment and report on it for a service.
 It allows you to quickly define SLOs for Error, Availability, Capacity, and Latency conditions.
+You can use the applications for reporting out your results.
+(SLO/R - "service level obligation and reporting")

-By measuring SLO attainment across your Service estate you will be able to determine which signals are most important for a given Service, or set of Services developed and supported by a Team/Organization.
+By measuring SLO attainment across your service estate you will be able to determine which signals are most important for a given service, or set of services developed and supported by a team.
 Using New Relic as a consistent basis to define and measure your SLOs offers better insight into comparative SLO attainment in your service delivery organization.

 We are keen to see SLO/R evolve and have many additional features and visualizations to include.
 For version 1.0.1 we wanted to ship the core SLO calculation capabilities.
 We expect to rapidly build upon this core through several releases.
 Please add an issue to the repo is there is a feature you would like to see.